FonClive/CCLabs/02-s3/README.md

 to all files, and block access to "private.txt" unless you're an authenticated user:

-To create the bucket rub the following api command
+To create the bucket run the following api command

 **s3api create-bucket --bucket compudemy-your-aws-username --region us-west-2 --create-bucket-configuration LocationConstraint=us-west-2**